Topics on this page

 Read the law: Md.
 Code, Family Law Title 9

 How do you determine a visitation schedule?

-The courts encourage parents to work together to determine a visitation schedule that will be in the best interests of the child.
-Such factors as school and work schedules, family traditions, distance of the parents’ homes, other siblings and family members, health requirements, and other personal issues affect each visitation schedule uniquely.
-If parents are able to work together to set a schedule that will benefit the child’s needs and accommodate the parents’ schedules, the courts have mediation resources available to assist.
-Court certified mediators are available in every county to provide neutral assistance to allow the parents to meet the needs of their child.
+The courts encourage parents to work together to determine a visitation schedule that is in the child's best interests.
+Factors such as school and work schedules, family traditions, the distance between the parent’s homes, other siblings and family members, health requirements, and other personal issues affect each visitation schedule uniquely.
+If parents cannot work together to set a schedule that will benefit the child’s needs and accommodate the parents’ schedules, the courts have mediation resources available to assist.
+Court-certified mediators are available in every county to provide neutral assistance to allow the parents to meet their child's needs.

 Who can be awarded visitation?

 A biological parent can be awarded visitation.
 Additionally, grandparents (even when the parents weren't married or are not currently divorced) and step-parents may be awarded visitation rights.
 It may be difficult for grandparents or other third parties to receive court-ordered visitation.
 It will depend on the facts of the case.
 While there are no reported cases of brothers or sisters being given visitation, a strong argument could be made that it would be in the best interest of the child.
 Learn more about visitation and custody rights of non-parents.

 Read the law: Md.
 Code, Family Law § 9-102